szczyglis-dev/py-gpt/docs/source/configuration.rst

 *VoyageAI*

-* ``VoyageAI API key``: Required for the Voyage API - embeddings for Anthropic and DeepSeek API.
+* ``Voyage AI API key``: Required for the Voyage API - embeddings for Anthropic and DeepSeek API.

 *OpenRouter*